carpentries-incubator/julia-novice/_episodes/03-types.md

 Melissa wants to keep the variables corresponding to the trebuchet (`counterweight`, `release_angle`) separate from the variables coming from the environment (`wind`, `target_distance`).
 That is why she chooses to group them together using _structures_.
-There are two type structures:
+There are two structure types:

 - immutable structures, whose fields can not be changed after creation
   - keyword: `struct`
 - mutable structures, whose fields can change after creation
   - keyword: `mutable struct`

-Since Melissa wants to change the parameters of the trebuchet and uses a `mutable struct` for this.
+Since Melissa wants to change the parameters of the trebuchet, she uses a `mutable struct` for it.
-But she cannot influence the environment and thus uses a `struct` for it.
+But she cannot influence the environment and thus uses a `struct` for those values.

 ~~~
 mutable struct Trebuchet
   counterweight::Float64